State Legislative Priorities

 The Florida Airports Council serves as the voice for Florida’s airports now and into the future.
 Our airports accommodate more than 176 million passengers annually from all over the globe, generating significant economic impact while creating more than 1.4 million jobs across the state.
 One of the Florida Airports Council’s top priorities is serving as a resource for state lawmakers when they are considering legislation that could affect Florida's airports or the residents and visitors that depend on them for travel and commerce.

-SUPPORTS the reduction or elimination of the state’s sales tax on the sale or lease of all aircraft in the state of Florida.
-By reducing or eliminating this burdensome tax, Florida could generate tens of millions of dollars in economic growth and create hundreds of new jobs.
+- Aircraft Sales and Lease Tax - FAC supports the repeal of the tax on the sale or lease of aircraft.
+Florida continues to lose long-term revenue from the aviation industry as buyers take delivery of aircraft in neighboring states to avoid Florida’s sales tax.
+By eliminating the tax, FL could generate millions of dollars in economic growth and create hundreds of new jobs.

 Florida is home to 129 airports across the state.
 Each and every airport in Florida, regardless of size, provides that community’s access to the global economy.
 Florida’s airports must continue to be developed, improved, and expanded to meet the needs of tomorrow’s business environment.